-After serving in the U.S. Air Force, Ted moved to Eureka, California, where he owned and managed an office equipment business for 15 years.
-In 1986 he sold his business and moved to Colima, Mexico, with his wife, Susan.
+After serving in the U.S. Air Force, Ted became owner/manager of an office equipment business in Eureka, California.
+Fifteen years later, in 1986, he sold his business and moved to Colima, Mexico, with his wife, Susan.

 His love of the Mexican people led him on a path to philanthropy.

-Ted is the founder and former executive director of Project Amigo, a nonprofit organization that assists disadvantaged and marginalized children in west-central Mexico.
-During that time, Ted was given the highest individual award by Rotary International—the organization’s Service Above Self award--bestowed annually on only 150 Rotarians of its 1,200,000 members around the world.
+He founded an educational charity, Project Amigo, with the mission of assisting disadvantaged and marginalized children in west-central Mexico.
+During that time, Ted, a Rotarian for over 40 years, was honored with the highest individual award by Rotary International—the organization’s Service Above Self award—bestowed annually on only 150 Rotarians of its 1,200,000 members around the world.